 What is an Energy Vampire?

-Types of Energy Vampires at Work
+Types of Energy Vampires at Work and How to Deal With Them

 Whether it’s deeply personal information (“I think my boyfriend is cheating on me”), or about a mutual co-worker’s food choices, you really aren’t interested.
 They take up unreasonable amounts of your time talking and seem to think you are closer friends than you assume (or want to be).

-These individuals are highly attuned to rejection, so much so that they can’t seem to detach and move on when necessary.
+The Melodramatic energy vampire is on guard for rejection, so much so that they can’t seem to detach and move on when necessary.
 Whether you like it or not, you get sucked in and need to extract yourself from the situation.

 Free BOOK CHAPTER